Taos Pueblo

 Taos Pueblo (or Pueblo de Taos) is an ancient pueblo belonging to a Taos-speaking (Tiwa) Native American tribe of Puebloan people.
 It lies about 1 mi north of the modern city of Taos, New Mexico.
-The pueblos are considered to be one of the oldest continuously inhabited communities in the United States.
-This has been designated a UNESCO World Heritage Site.
+The pueblos are the oldest continuously inhabited communities in the United States.
+Taos Pueblo has been designated a UNESCO World Heritage Site.

+Taos Pueblo is a Native American village in New Mexico and one of the oldest places in the United States that has been lived in continuously.
+The people of Taos Pueblo are known for their farming and adobe-style buildings.
+They have lived in the same homes for more than thirty generations.
+Even without horses or wheeled vehicles, they created large trade networks throughout the area.
+Their location and long-lasting buildings make Taos Pueblo an important example of Pueblo culture.

 Taos Pueblo is a member of the Eight Northern Pueblos.
-Natives will almost never speak of their religious customs to outsiders, and, because their language has never been written down, much of the culture remains unknown to the rest of the world.
 A tribal land of 95000 acre is attached to the pueblo, and about 4,500 people live in this area.

 Setting

 The pueblo was constructed in a setting backed by the Taos Mountains of the Sangre de Cristo Range.
 The settlement was built on either side of Rio Pueblo de Taos, also called Rio Pueblo and Red Willow Creek, a small stream that flows through the middle of the pueblo compound.
 Its headwaters come from Blue Lake, or Ba Whyea, in the nearby mountains.

 Taos Pueblo's most prominent architectural feature is a multi-storied residential complex of reddish-brown adobe, built on either side of the Rio Pueblo.
 The Pueblo's website states it was probably built between 1000 and 1450.

 The pueblo was designated a National Historic Landmark on October 9, 1960.
 In 1992 it was designated as a UNESCO Heritage Site.
 As of 2010, about 150 people live in the historical pueblo full-time.